eduvpn/android/README.md

 # Introduction

-Simple App to import OpenVPN configurations in OpenvPN Connect or OpenVPN for Android.
+Simple App to import OpenVPN configurations in OpenVPN Connect or OpenVPN for Android.

 # Requires